dvf/django-slack-oauth/README.md

 <a href='{% url 'slack_auth' %}'>Get slacked</a>
 ```

 After clicking it, you will be redirected to Slack for the OAuth process.
-If successful, you will be redirected to a view showing a success message.
+If successful, you'll be redirected to a view showing a success message.
 You can change this view by setting `SLACK_SUCCESS_REDIRECT_URL` in `settings.py`.
+In the case that the authentication is unsuccessful, you'll be redirected to an error page, you may change this page by setting 'SLACK_ERROR_REDIRECT_URL' in `settings.py`.

-You can then view the successful request and API data in the Admin under Slack OAuth Requests.
+You can view the successful request and API data in the Admin under Slack OAuth Requests.

 <br>